stephtowch/SEM-Analysis/README.md

 - `tidyr` 1.3.0 (*CRAN*)

 </details>

+4. To run this code for a two mediator serial mediation model, you will need a data relating to one independent variable, two mediator variables and one dependent variable.

 Feel free to adjust this based on your preferences and specific details about your code and setup.